 Jonathan Balcombe is the author of four books on animal sentience, including the New York Times bestselling What A Fish Knows, which was nominated for the PEN/E.O.
 Wilson Award for Science Writing.
 He has worked for years as a researcher and educator with the Humane society to show us the consciousness of other creatures, and here he takes us to the farthest reaches of the animal kingdom.

-To pre-order or purchase the book at Penguin / Random House – please click here.
+To purchase the book at Penguin / Random House – please click here.